Cihan Geyik

 min read

-Agentic AI introduces self-directed agents that can understand objectives, devise strategies, execute complex tasks across multiple platforms, and learn from their results—all with minimal human intervention.
-This is the evolution from a manual sales process to a fully autonomous revenue engine, poised to redefine go-to-market strategy and unlock unprecedented levels of team efficiency.
+This is the evolution from a manual sales process to a fully autonomous revenue engine, redefining Go-to-Market (GTM) strategy and unlocking unprecedented levels of team efficiency in 2026.

 Beyond Basic Automation: Why Agentic AI is a Game-Changer